sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/publicfloppydb.md

 ## List of floppies available

-The easiest way to explore the database is the browsable web catalog at [ataristpublicfloppydb.sidecartridge.com](https://ataristpublicfloppydb.sidecartridge.com).
+The easiest way to explore the database is the browsable web catalog, the [Atari ST Public Floppy Database](https://ataristpublicfloppydb.sidecartridge.com).
 Use **What's New** for the latest community uploads or search the full archive by name and label.
 It runs in any browser, so you don't need an Atari or the device to look around.

 If you prefer the raw data, you can find the full list in the folder here: https://ataristdb.sidecartridge.com/db/*.csv